A Foundation Record!

 - Denise McGregor, James Cook University: (3rd year of research funding) Greater glider (Petauroides volans) mechanisms for adaptions in extreme environments.

 The Skyrail Rainforest Foundation is pleased to announce another successful year of funding to support student research that enhances the protection of tropical rainforests through better understanding and sustainable practices.
-The foundation has funded a vast array of rainforest focussed projects and to date has provided over $440,252.13 in grants to research projects.
+The foundation has funded a vast array of rainforest focused projects and to date has provided over $440,252.13 in grants to research projects.